Uncategorized

 10 Mixing Mistakes Everyone Makes In 2024 – And How To Avoid Them

-Over the last 30 years, Point Blank has seen it all.
-Despite the vast changes in production technology and methods, beginner producers, students and even some veterans often trip up on the same mixing mistakes time and time again.
-As more and more tools and channels become available at affordable prices, often the fundamental production techniques are forgotten, which can leave your music sounding flat, thin and harsh.
+Despite the vast changes in technology, producers often make the same mixing mistakes time and time again.
+As more tools and channels become available at affordable prices, often the fundamental production techniques are forgotten – leaving your music sounding flat, thin and harsh.

-In these 10 tips, we expose the common mistakes made by producers with tips and techniques to avoid them along the way.
-If you’re not currently a student a Point Blank but are thinking about taking the first steps toward a career in music, we’d highly recommend checking out our degree courses in London and online as well as our extensive range of L.A. courses.
+In these 10 tips, we expose the common pitfalls made by producers.
+If you’re not currently a pointblank student but wish to take the first steps toward a music career, we’d highly recommend checking out our courses in London, LA, and Online.

 1. Panning Everything Centrally